nkonstantini/Robotics-to-perform-biomedical-experiments-capstone-project/README.md

 ## Folders:
 Materials
-- The includes the Bill of Materials used in this project.
+- This includes the Bill of Materials used in this project.

+Build instructions
+- This contains the full instructions in order to build this design yourself.

 STL files
 - This contains all the ready-to-print Fusion360 files we have used in the design.